-- Each of the four host sites will consist of four seeded teams (i.e., 16 seeds). - 2.
-Because of pre-selected hosts, the following guidelines will be used to place seeded teams into regional sites: - Pair according to the recognized 16-seed format. - Identify hosts. - All host teams stay home to compete, whether they are a top-16 seed or not. - If two or three host teams are paired, the lowest-seeded host in the group will be adjusted with respect to a non-host that holds a spot not greater or less than two seeded positions (and preferably one position), when possible in order to maintain the integrity of the bracket. - When teams are paired or when a seeded pairing does not have a seeded host, every effort will be made to maintain geographic proximity for the higher-seeded team, when possible. - Teams 17-36 will be placed geographically at one of the four regional sites, while at the same time trying to avoid, when possible, pairing conference rematches of the teams. - Hosts will be placed into the bracket based on NQS to maintain the integrity of the bracket. - All-around competitors and event specialists will be placed geographically at one of the four regional sites.
-All-arounders and individuals from the same team will be placed at the same regional, but not necessarily in the same session. - To ensure the top-seeded teams have the least number of individuals competing with them, the committee will pair the highest-ranked all-arounder at the site with the lowest-seeded team (or lowest NQS team at the site first, then proceed to the seeded teams), the next highest all-arounder with the next lowestseeded team, etc., to ensure the top-seeded teams have the fewest number of individuals competing with them, which maintains integrity of the bracket and fairness for both teams and individuals. - The winner of round one will be assigned to the second session of round two.
+- Each of the four host sites will consist of four seeded teams (i.e., 16 seeds). - Because of preselected hosts, the following guidelines will be used to place seeded teams into regional sites: - Pair according to the recognized 16-seed format. - Identify hosts. - All host teams stay home to compete, whether they are a top-16 seed or not. - If two or three host teams are paired, the lowest-seeded host in the group will be adjusted with respect to a nonhost that holds a spot not greater or less than two seeded positions (and preferably one position), when possible in order to maintain the integrity of the bracket. - When teams are paired or when a seeded pairing does not have a seeded host, every effort will be made to maintain geographic proximity for the higher-seeded team, when possible. - Teams 17-36 will be placed geographically at one of the four regional sites, while at the same time trying to avoid, when possible, pairing conference rematches of the teams. - Hosts will be placed into the bracket based on NQS to maintain the integrity of the bracket. - All-around competitors and event specialists will be placed geographically at one of the four regional sites.
+All-arounders and individuals from the same team will be placed at the same regional, but not necessarily in the same session.

+- To ensure the top-seeded teams have the least number of individuals competing with them, the committee will pair the highest-ranked all-arounder at the site with the lowest-seeded team (or lowest NQS team at the site first, then proceed to the seeded teams), the next highest all-arounder with the next lowestseeded team, etc., to ensure the top-seeded teams have the fewest number of individuals competing with them, which maintains integrity of the bracket and fairness for both teams and individuals. - The winner of round one will be assigned to the second session of round two.
 An all-around competitor in round one who qualifies to compete in round two as an individual will be assigned to the second session. - The committee reserves discretion with individual and all-arounder pairings since part of the process is dependent on how many individuals are selected from teams placed at each regional and on what events those individuals are competing.

 Notification.
-All teams, all-around competitors and event specialists will be notified of their selection and competitive rotation for regionals and the national championships via email from the NCAA March 25 and April 8, 2024, respectively.
-An online selection show on NCAA.com will air March 25, 2024, announcing all teams and individual competitors for regional competition.
-(Noon Eastern time show; subject to change.)
+All teams, all-around competitors and event specialists will be notified of their selection and competitive rotation for regionals and the national championships via email from the NCAA March 24 and April 7, 2025, respectively.
+For the first time, the NCAA women's gymnastics selection show will be produced live by ESPN, on Monday, March 24.
+ESPN will announce all teams and individual competitors for regional competition, breakdown the bracket and analyze regional match-ups and postseason projections during a dedicated 1-hour show on ESPNU at Noon Eastern time (subject to change).